JakaCikac/katana_300_ros/README.md

 * Info
 Following is a procedure for a simple test of two trajectories with the Katana 300.
 Should there be any issues, please contact me.
+(My email address is on my Git profile page.)

 * Create a catkin workspace